Film and Media Arts Degrees

-The Bachelor of Fine Arts (BFA) in film and media arts is a professional degree program with a focus on hands-on production of documentary, narrative and experimental films using state-of-the-art motion picture cameras and post-production facilities.
+The Bachelor of Fine Arts (BFA) in Film and Media Arts is a professional degree program with a focus on hands-on production of documentary, narrative and experimental films using state-of-the-art motion picture cameras and post-production facilities.
 The robust curriculum includes a broad array of courses in production and post-production, as well as cinema studies, art history, screenwriting and more, designed to prepare students for roles as directors, producers, editors, special effects artists, sound designers, screenwriters and/or independent filmmakers.
-Elective offerings allow students the flexibility to explore coursework in their area of interests.
+Elective offerings allow students the flexibility to explore coursework in their area of interest.
 Students create a short format thesis film as a capstone experience.
 A digital copy of the approved project must be submitted to the UT library's institutional repository.
-Find more details about the BFA in film and media arts portfolio requiement on our website.
+The BFA in Film and Media Arts is accredited by NASAD.